 ||Matched to single-engine turboprop

-*To properly compare fuel burn, the calculations are based on the King Air matching the cruise speed and power setting of a competitive single-engine turboprop.
+*To properly compare fuel burn, the calculations are based on the King Air matching the cruise speed of a competitive single-engine turboprop.

-After the Tinsman family tested and evaluated several aircraft types, they eventually narrowed their search down to the Beechcraft® King Air® 250 and King Air C90GTx.
+After the Tinsman family tested and evaluated several aircraft types, they eventually narrowed their search down to the BEECHCRAFT KING AIR 250 turboprop and the KING AIR C90GTx turboprop.
 In the family’s opinion, the two aircraft offered the best combination of size, quality and performance, based on everyone’s needs.

 Do your research

-After nine months of evaluation, several demo flights, two factory tours and hours of conversations with experts, pilots, engineers and sales representatives, the Tinsmans chose the King Air C90GTx.
+After nine months of evaluation, several demo flights, two factory tours and hours of conversations with experts, pilots, engineers and sales representatives, the Tinsmans chose the King Air C90GTx aircraft.

 “I did so much research on my own.
 I looked at all of the numbers for the aircraft we were considering, including the reliability, performance, fuel burn, even the records from the NTSB,” said Tinsman.

 “I remember the first time I flew in a King Air 90.
 It was while working on my multi-engine rating.
 The King Air was smooth, stable and responsive—really nice.
 I loved it instantly.”